Earthshine Nature Programs is operated by Naturalist and Executive Director Steve O'Neil and volunteer interns.

 Steve is from Hendersonville, North Carolina.
 He spent his early years chasing snakes, lizards and salamanders all over the mountains of North Carolina.
 During his college years Steve studied wildlife and fisheries management and recreation management as well as zooarchaeology.

-Before discovering Earthshine Steve worked in many interesting positions at many well known private, state and national parks, private inns, camps and farms some of which include: The Great Smoky Mountain National Park, Hammocks Beach State Park, Chimney Rock State Park, Falling Creek Camp for Boys, Flat Rock Nature Canter and Little Saint Simons Island.
-His job titles included seasonal park ranger, trail ranger, interpretive naturalist, camp counselor, nuisance black bear, wild boar and Timber rattlesnake trapper and aircraft mechanics assistant.
+Steve has worked in many interesting positions at many well known private, state and national parks, private inns, camps and farms some of which include: The Great Smoky Mountain National Park, Hammocks Beach State Park, Chimney Rock State Park, Falling Creek Camp for Boys, Flat Rock Nature Canter, Little Saint Simons Island and Earthshine Discovery Center.
+His job titles have included: seasonal park ranger, trail ranger, interpretive naturalist, camp counselor, nuisance black bear, wild boar and Timber rattlesnake trapper and aircraft mechanics assistant.

 Steve's passions are reptiles and wildlife conservation and public nature education and applied renewable energy technologies.
 He was greatly inspired to follow his dream of working with wildlife in his early years first by his parents Catherine and Clayton O'Neil who gave him a love for all things natural and real.
-Later Steve was influenced by Marlin Perkins and Jim on Wild Kingdom, Jacques-Yves Cousteau, Bill Nye the Science Guy, Sir David Attenborough, Jane Goodall, Dian Fossey, Grizzly Adams, Marty Stouffer's Wild America, Harry Butler Down Under, Steve Irwin "The Crocodile Hunter" and most recently Captain Paul Watson of The Sea Shepherd Conservation Society, Elon Musk and Neil DeGrasse Tyson.
+Later Steve was influenced by Marlin Perkins and Jim on Wild Kingdom, Jacques-Yves Cousteau, Bill Nye the Science Guy, Sir David Attenborough, Jane Goodall, Dian Fossey, Grizzly Adams, Carl Sagan, Marty Stouffer's Wild America, Harry Butler Down Under, Steve Irwin "The Crocodile Hunter," Captain Paul Watson of The Sea Shepherd Conservation Society, Elon Musk and Neil DeGrasse Tyson.